spikers/js/README.md

 * See render time and traversing time for 1 million IDs (If it even allows me to open it?)

 ## Fast Push
-* Array.prototype.push is very slow. see if you can create a faster one.
+* Update: This is hard.
+I don't think I can find one.
+I've tried out a few ways including: Objects, Strings, Array Creation (?) and none of it was faster.
+Strings was promising, but it kept giving me errors because I ran out of memory. ~Array.prototype.push is very slow. see if you can create a faster one.~